 Getting up after the wash.

-On our way back to the camp, we found that the elephants were already there, eating.
 They were given pulses and rice wrapped in a band of long leaf.

 Barsan having lunch with her mother.